helpbuttons/hb-docs/docs/English/architecture.md

 ###NETWORK

-If the button is the post, the network is the group of posts.
+If the Helpbutton is the post, the network is the group of posts.
 These posts share structure of ButtonTemplate defined in the network.
-One Network has a location, a radius,a description, an icon, a name and a list of options that change the visulization of the buttons (on map, on map by zones, on list only, on list + map) among others.
-The ButtonTemplate selected in the Network properties define the properties of the buttons and also the filters displayed in the Explore page and the fields in the creation menu of the Button New page.
+One Network has a location, a radius,a description, an icon, a name and a list of options that change the visulization of the Helpbuttons (on map, on map by zones, on list only, on list + map) among others.
+The ButtonTemplate selected in the Network properties define the properties of the Helpbuttons and also the filters displayed in the Explore page and the fields in the creation menu of the Helpbuttons New page.
 Networks can be also friends of other networks and show their data in common, so users couldd navigate in between them.

-All Buttons created in a network can be shared in another network too if they share the same ButtonTemplate.
+All Helpbuttons created in a network can be shared in another network too if they share the same ButtonTemplate.

-A network can be public (all can see what the Buttons inside) or private (you need to enter to see and interact with the Buttons).
+A network can be public (all can see what the Helpbuttons inside) or private (you need to enter to see and interact with the Helpbuttons).

 The creator of the network is the owner and moderator.
 This person can assign moderation roles to other users of the network.